Generating object files

 }

-Then, ELFObjectWriter::writeObject() will write the buffer to elf file.
+Then, ELFObjectWriter::writeObject() will write the buffer to the ELF file.

 Now, let’s examine Cpu0MCTargetDesc.cpp.
-Cpu0MCTargetDesc.cpp do the target registration as mentioned in the previous chapter here [1], and the assembly output has explained here [2].
-List the register functions of ELF obj output as follows,
+Cpu0MCTargetDesc.cpp performs target registration as mentioned in the previous chapter here [1].
+The assembly output has been explained here [2].

 Register function of elf streamer